Forecasting Spread and Bioeconomic Impacts of Aquatic Invasive Species from Multiple Pathways to Improve Management and Policy in Great Lakes

 Benefits of Our Work

-By integrating ecology and economics at the landscape scale, we will be able to communicate forecasts in terms of AIS introduction pathways, which are the most appropriate targets for cost effective management, especially in preventing new invasions.
+By integrating ecology and economics at the landscape scale, we will be able to communicate forecasts in terms of aquatic invasive species introduction pathways, which are the most appropriate targets for cost effective management, especially in preventing new invasions.

 GIS maps showing the location of where new invaders can become established are being used by managers of Great Lakes states to identify key sites that should be used to ensure that monitoring programs can be successful in finding new invaders at the earliest stage of an invasion.